 Dietrich’s first wife was Catherine Eigner (1723-1747), of Longswamp Township, Berks County, PA, daughter of John "Mathias" and Anna Elizabeth Eichner, a name Americanized to "Egner."

-They had one son, Matthias Gaumer.
+They produced one son, Matthias Gaumer.
 (His fate is unknown.)
 Sadness blanketed the family when Catherine died in 1747 at the age of about 24.

 Just six months after his first wife's death, on July 10, 1747, the 25-year-old Johannes Dietrich married our 17-year-old Elizabeth Meinert.
 The location of their wedding, and identity of the presiding pastor, are not yet known.

-In March 1750, Elizabeth gave birth to twins – Johann "John" Gaumer and Johann "Friedrich" Gaumer -- the first two of their 11 children.
-Their other children who followed were Johann "Heinrich" Gaumer, Johann "Jacob" Gaumer Sr., Johann George Gaumer, Mary Catharine Gaumer, Johann Dietrich Gaumer Jr., Maria Gertrude Meitzler, Johann "Adam" Gaumer, Elisabetha Schanckweiler, Peter Gaumer and Jacob Gaumer.
+In March 1750, Elizabeth gave birth to twins – Johann "John" Gaumer and Johann "Friedrich" Gaumer -- the first of their 11 children.
+The others who followed were Johann "Heinrich" Gaumer, Johann "Jacob" Gaumer Sr., Johann George Gaumer, Mary Catharine Gaumer, Johann Dietrich Gaumer Jr., Maria Gertrude Meitzler, Johann "Adam" Gaumer, Elisabetha Schanckweiler and Peter Gaumer.

 Dietrich and Elizabeth resided in Macungie Township, Lehigh County.
 Along with his former father-in-law, Dietrich and his brother John Adam helped to found the Lehigh Church, also known as Zion's Union and originally as "Church of the Holy Trinity."